chuckha/subreddit-tracking/README.md

 ## Calculating the "populatrity" metric

+First round is the older version of the HN metric.

 Given the age of the subreddit and the number of subscribers calculate a value.

     Score = (S-1) / (T+2)^G